Image

 A Study to Assess Adverse Events and How Intravenously (IV) Infused Telisotuzumab Vedotin (ABBV-399) Moves Through the Body as a Monotherapy in Adult Participants With Previously Treated Non-Squamous Non-Small Cell Lung Cancer (NSCLC)

-Study on side effects of Telisotuzumab Vedotin in lung cancer patients.
+Study on side effects and movement of IV drug for lung cancer.

 Recruiting